Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/02_declarations/declarations.rst

 *Every C++ entity must be defined before it's ODR-used.*

 An *ODR-use* is a use of the entity which requires its definition.
 What requires definition and what only a declaration is very case-specific.
 Calling functions only requires declaration.
+Obviously the final program must have the function defined - if you only declare it and try to build the program it will fail.

 ODR is extremely important when separating code into multiple files.
 C and C++ build process (including the concept of *translation units*) requires ODR to be satisfied.
-More on multi-file projects later.
+More on multi-file projects later in the preprocessor chapter.

 .. admonition:: error
     :class: error